QTS Literacy Skills Test Guide

 What is the literacy skills test?

-The literacy skills test is a key part of the QTS professional skills testing.
+The literacy skills test is a key part of the QTS professional skills tests.
 It’s not an assessment of your teaching knowledge or any specialised subject.
 It purely assesses a general skill that’s required to competently fulfill the role.
 And of course, that skill is literacy; your ability to understand and interpret written data.

 Useful literacy skills test video